 A switch is nothing more than a mechanism to bring two pieces of conductive material together and separate them.
 You can make a switch from any two conductors and a little creativity.

 Make your own switch.
 Find a way to turn a closing door into a switch, for example, or to close a switch when a person sits down.
 Or figure out how to turn a hat into a switch, or a cane, or a zipper.
 Or perhaps the pieces of a puzzle can be switches.
 Come up with an everyday activity to which you can add three or four custom switches that, when combined, turn on a light.
 For example, maybe the light comes on when you close the door, sit down, and open a book.
 Or when you walk upstairs, put your keys on a side table, and remove your hat.
-Combine your creativity with switches with what you learned in the electronics lab to make this happen.
+Combine your creativity with switches with what you learned in the electronics lab and breadboard lab to make this happen.
 For more ideas on materials, check out How to Get What You Want.
 They have an excellent list of conductive materials and instructions.

 Here’s mustache switch by Tak Cheung: